bswck/netcast_old/README.md

 Not finished.

 ## Background
-Serious development of _netcast_ started in December 2021, a few months after my experience and ideas that came up to my mind when I had been programming TCP/UDP network protocol for the multiplayer game named _Jazz Jackrabbit 2_.
+Serious development of _netcast_ started in December 2021, a few months after a few ideas connected with parsing and building data packets came up to my mind when I had been programming the TCP/UDP network protocol for the multiplayer game named _Jazz Jackrabbit 2_.

 ## Contributing
 No CoC, no CI; but I will be very pleased if someone wants to help me in developing this library.